Understand Your Right To Protest

 They also ensured that you retained this right by prohibiting the government from making laws that infringe upon this right.
 However, it is not an absolute right.
 The U.S. Supreme Court has ruled that the government can make laws regarding protests that serve the public interest.

-Protest and anti-protest laws typically focus on time, place and manner.
-For example, laws often impose a requirement that you must get a permit before protesting.
+Protest and anti-protest laws typically focus on time, place, and manner.
+For example, laws often require that you must get a permit before protesting.
 You can find these laws at every level.
 They may even vary from city to city.

 Defining a Protest